 Services offered:

 Based on the recommendations of HOPE staff, children receive a variety of early intervention therapies in their natural environment, including psychological services.
-HOPE therapies can be arranged in-center, home-based, in daycare settings, or medical facilities, as needed.
+HOPE therapies can be arranged in-center, home-based, in daycare settings, or wellness facilities, as needed.
 The most appropriate environment is determined by the HOPE staff based on individual needs of the child and family.
 Children may be seen individually or in small group therapy sessions for the following services:

 • Special instruction therapy